You need time to pay

 Short delays while you sell an asset

-If you are requesting a short delay, for example to allow you to raise funds by selling a property, or your business, DMB may agree to grant the extra time.
+If you are requesting a short delay, for example to allow you to raise funds by selling a property, or your business, DM may agree to grant the extra time.
+HMRC do not expect you sell your home to pay the debt.

 Reducing payments on account (where tax bill lower than last year).